klix-app/klix-developer-documentation-website/docs/callbacks.md

 ### Purchase notification request example

 HTTP status code 200 should be returned by this API end-point otherwise Klix server will retry to send notification multiple times.
+In order to ensure that a purchase notification was sent by Klix and request was not altered it's important to [check request signature](#Callback-payload-signature-validation).

 ```bash
 #!/bin/bash